kevroletin/kevroletin.github.io/_drafts/how-terminal-works-out.md

 tools so that we can figure out how things work and why they don't work as expected.

-In the part 2, we will explore tty behavior.
+In part 3, we will explore tty behavior.
 Stay tuned :)